UnlyEd/GraphCMS-cache-boilerplate/README.md

 But if you specify it (`query myQueryName {}`) then it will reflect in the `operationName`, and this field is also used **to index** the query in redis.

-So, if you wanted to to automatically invalidate your cache every hour, you could just make the `operationName` dynamic, such as `query myQueryName_01_01_2019_11am {}`.
+So, if you wanted to automatically invalidate your cache every hour, you could just make the `operationName` **dynamic**, such as `query myQueryName_01_01_2019_11am {}`.
 This way, since the value would change every hours, a different GraphQL query would be sent every hour, and the key used by redis would therefore be different every hours, leading to a cache refresh because the newer query would actually be executed on GraphCMS API before being cached.